actions-on-google/dialogflow-transactions-nodejs/README.md

-# Actions on Google Transactions Sample using Node.js
+# Actions on Google: Transactions Sample using Node.js

 This sample shows everything you need to facilitate transactions for your app.
 It includes the main checkout flows, including checking for transaction